Rubén Baraja

-Rubén Baraja Vegas (/es/; born 11 July 1975) is a Spanish retired footballer, currently a manager.
+Rubén Baraja Vegas (/es/; born 11 July 1975) is a Spanish former professional footballer.
+He is currently a manager.

-A complete central midfielder with good tackling, technique, and offensive qualities, together with accurate passing and goalscoring ability, he played mostly for Valencia during a 17-year professional career, being an essential figure in five of the club's major titles, which included two La Liga championships.
+A complete central midfielder with tackling, passing and scoring ability, he played mostly for Valencia in a 17-year career.
+He won five major honours with the club, including two La Liga championships.

-Baraja was also a consistent part of the Spain national team for five years, appearing in one World Cup and one European Championship and winning 43 caps.
-He began work as a head coach in 2015 and was hired by Valencia eight years later.
+Baraja was also a consistent part of the Spain national team for five years, appearing for them at the 2002 World Cup and Euro 2004 and winning 43 caps.
+He began working as a head coach in 2015, being appointed by Valencia eight years later.

 Club career

 Born in Valladolid, Castile and León, Baraja started his career at local Real Valladolid before moving to Atlético Madrid, where he would spend two and a half seasons with the reserves, first appearing with the first team on 7 February 1999 by playing the second half of a 2–1 away defeat against Salamanca.
 In 1998–99, with the B's in the Segunda División, he scored a career-best eleven goals.

 When Atlético was relegated at the end of 1999–2000, Baraja left the club in a 2,000 million pesetas transfer to that year's UEFA Champions League finalists Valencia, who were looking to strengthen their central midfield following the sale of first-team players Gerard and Javier Farinós.
 In his first season, he was a key element in the Ches Champions League run, as they were beaten in the final for the second year running, this time losing in a penalty shootout to Bayern Munich, with the player scoring on his attempt.

 2001–02 would see Baraja's first trophy win, where his goals late in the campaign helped Valencia to their first La Liga title in 31 years – he finished as team top scorer in the league, netting seven in only 17 league games after recovering from a knee injury.
 2003–04 was another big year, winning both the domestic championship (with eight league goals from him) as well as the UEFA Cup, beating Marseille 2–0 in the final.

 In 2006–07, Baraja only made 14 league appearances, as Valencia finished fourth, and continued to be constantly bothered by physical problems in the following years.
 After two respectable seasons, often partnering longtime central midfield partner David Albelda, he was again greatly troubled by injuries in the 2009–10 campaign, featuring in only 18 matches (two complete).

 Baraja closed his chapter at the Mestalla Stadium after one full decade on 16 May 2010, receiving homages before and after the 1–0 home win over Tenerife and being replaced to a standing ovation in the 89th minute.
 The 35-year-old announced his retirement shortly after, having appeared in 338 top-flight games over 15 seasons and scored 47 goals.